 How many eprints do I get, and how can I share these?

-As the author, you can access your article whenever you want on Taylor & Francis Online, using My authored works.
+As the author, you can access your article whenever you want on Taylor & Francis Online, using Authored Works.
 In addition, all authors (including co-authors) receive 50 free eprints to share (provided we have the email addresses).

 Your eprint link ensures you can quickly and easily give anyone free access to your online article up to 50 times.
 Just cut and paste the eprint link (a URL) from the email we sent you on publication or from My authored works, and when people click on it they will be taken straight through to your online article without needing to register or sign in.